IBM/cloudpakforintegration-workshop/docs/pre-work/README.md

 To gain access to a cluster,

-1. Open the URL to the [grant cluster application (https://ibm.biz/ddc-aiops-grantcluster)](https://ibm.biz/ddc-aiops-grantcluster).
+1. Open the URL for the *Grant Cluster* application given to you for this workshop.

 1. The grant cluster URL should open the following page,